 They are also largely inadequate for keeping up with the ongoing modernization of state programmatic efforts.

 To better serve our youth, and thus our entire community, by constructing two state-of-the-art schools.
-These schools will operate with a focus on student needs and district programming, and will reflect significant improvements over our existing schools in several key areas:
+These schools will operate with a focus on student needs and district programming and will reflect significant improvements over our existing schools in several key areas:

 The mill rate and actual tax levy is FAR less than the perceptions of some in our community.
 You can prove it for yourself by using the tax calculator here.
+Be sure to NOT use a decimal point when inputting your assessed value.

 The initial analysis for this project began 5 years ago, with a Facilities Audit by the School District.
 Even then, the study revealed that the cost of remodeling was close to that of new construction.
-A "Phased In" project option from five years ago was also estimated at a comparable cost to the current project.
+A "Phased-In" project option from five years ago was also estimated at a comparable cost to the current project.
 Cost per square foot for the project has been vetted by several builders across the state and confirmed to be in line with other school construction.

 For this recent effort, a robust level of due diligence has been performed by several experts in their respective fields.